rssh/scala-gopher/README.md

           }
   ```

- Recovery policy is a partial function from throwable to akka SupervisorStrategy.Direction.
+ Recovery policy is a partial function from throwable to akka `SupervisorStrategy.Direction`.
 Escalated exceptions are passed to parent transputers or to special TransputerSupervisor actor, which handle failures according to akka default supervisor strategy.

- How many times transputer can be restarted withing given time period can be configured via failureLimit call:
+ How many times transputer can be restarted within given period can be configured via failureLimit call:

  ```
  t.failureLimit(maxFailures = 20, windowDuration = 10 seconds)
  ```

- This setting mean that if 20 failres will occured during 10 seconds, than exception Transputer.TooManyFailures will be escalated to parent.
+ This setting mean that if 20 failures will occur during 10 seconds, then exception Transputer.TooManyFailures will be escalated to parent.

 ### Par transputers.

  This is just group of transputers running in parallel.
-Par transputer can be created with help of plus operator:
+Par transputer can be created with the help of plus operator:

  ```
   val par = (t1 + t1 + t3)
   par.start()
  ```

- When one from `t1`, `t2` ... is stopped or failed, than all other members of `par` is stopped.
+ When one from `t1`, `t2`, ...  is stopped or failed, than all other members of `par` is stopped.
 After this `par` can be restarted according to current recovery policy.

 ### Replication

- Replicated transputer is a set of identical transputers t_{i}, running in parrallel.
-It cam be created with help of gopherApi.replicate call.
+ Replicated transputer is a set of identical transputers t_{i}, running in parallel.
+It cam be created with `gopherApi.replicate` call.
 Next code fragment:

  ```
   val r = gopherApi.replicate[MyTransputer](10)
  ```

  will create 10 copies of MyTransputer (`r` will be a container transputer for them).
 Ports of all replicated internal transputers will be shared with ports of container.
-(I.e. if we will write something to input port than it will be readed by one of replicas; if one of replicas will write something to out port, this will be visible in out port of container.)
+(I.e. if we will write something to input port than it will be read by one of replicas; if one of replicas will write something to out port, this will be visible in out port of container.)

  Mapping from container to replica port can be changed from sharing to other approaches, like duplicating or distributing, via applying port transformations.